Sampling in Software Engineering Research: A Critical Review and Guidelines: Discussion

 \subsection{Threats to Validity}

 The preceding results should be interpreted in light of several limitations:

 \textbf{Reliability.} Most of the data we extracted from the articles comprises objective, unambiguous facts such as venue, year, title, authors, length (in pages), sample size, and unit of observation.
-We therefore did not employ multiple independent judges.
-However, in some articles, some data points (e.g. the methodology or sampling approach) were ambiguous.
-We tried to mitigate this threat to reliability by having the second author audit ambiguous cases; however, different researchers may have reached different conclusions.
+However, some data points (e.g. the methodology or sampling approach) required interpretation and different researchers may have reached different conclusions.
+We tried to mitigate this threat to reliability by having the second author audit ambiguous cases.

 \textbf{Replicability.} To enhance replicability, we provide a comprehensive replication pack (see Section \ref{sec:DataAvailability}) including our data collection scripts, sample and analysis documents.
-However, interpreting the primary studies is somewhat subjective---especially when details are sparse---and different researchers may come to different conclusions.

-\textbf{External validity.} Our sample should statistically generalize to our sampling frame, that is, to the past five years of full, empirical papers in ICSE, FSE, TSE and TOSEM.
-Arguably, our results should also transfer, somewhat less accurately, to other similar venues and to research published before or since our window.
+\textbf{External validity.} Our results should statistically generalize to our population (recent, high-quality software engineering research) to the extent that the contents of ICSE, FSE, TSE and TOSEM represent high-quality SE research.
+Generalizability is threatened by the possibility that other venues that publish high quality SE research differ in the sampling approaches that they attract or accept.
 It is not safe to assume that our results generalize to substantially different venues, research conducted decades ago, or research that will be conducted years in the future.

 \textbf{Construct and measurement validity.} This research does not involve any latent variables, so construct validity does not apply per se.
 However, the reader could question whether we appropriately ascertain the primary studies' empirical methods, sampling approaches and so on.
 This kind of study does not lend itself to quantitative analysis of measurement validity.
 All we can say is that the text of this paper ought to demonstrate that we have sufficient training and knowledge of sampling to be credible.